meshcloud/meshcloud-docs/docs/meshstack.azure.landing-zones.md

 ## Blueprint Assignment

-Operators can optionally define one or more [Blueprints](https://docs.microsoft.com/en-us/azure/governance/blueprints/overview) that meshStack will assign to managed Subscriptions.
+Operators can optionally define one or more [Blueprints](https://docs.microsoft.com/en-us/azure/governance/blueprints/overview) which meshStack will assign to managed Subscriptions.

 ### Blueprint Name

 The name of the Blueprint which should get assigned to the project.
-You can leave it empty, then no Blueprint will get automatically assigned.
+If left empty, meshProject replication will not create any Blueprint assignments.

 ### Blueprint Management Group